imusify/smart-contract-incentify/README.md

 Simply call `levelOf` followed by any NEO address.
 Before the final release, anybody can test the reward trigger.
 To this end, similar to `levelOf` and `balanceOf`, call `reward` followed by a NEO address.
 In the source code above, the reward scheme is designed so that the curious developer can test the functionality and quickly witness the effect of a level raise.
 At a later point, the scheme will be scaled for long term incentification of users.

-Here is a Video "How do deploy a smart contract and do token transfers" which describes the imusify incentify smart contract in depth:
+Here is a Video "How to deploy a smart contract and do token transfers" which describes the imusify incentify smart contract in depth:

 https://youtu.be/WhASIkJS9zk